Solving A System Of Linear Equations By Graphing Calculator

 Tip 5: Verify Your Solutions

 Always verify your solutions by substituting the values back into the original equations.
-This will help you catch any errors and ensure that your answers are correct.
+This will help you catch any errors and make sure your answers are correct.

 Tip 6: Explore Additional Features